 If you haven’t filled out the census yet, the good news is that it’s easier than ever.

-Census Day was April 1, so by now, you should have received something in the mail prompting you to fill out the census.
+Census Day was April 1, so by now, you should have received something in the mail prompting you to it out.
 That letter should contain a code that you can enter on the census website.
 Then, you can begin answering questions.

 You’ll have to answer questions about: